A tensor formalism for multilayer network centrality measures using the Einstein product: Preliminaries

 and, if $\A$ is a square tensor, then

 \end{pro}

 Proof: Let $\A\in\R^{I_1\times\ldots\times I_N\times J_1\times\ldots\times J_M}$ be a tensor of order $N+M$.
 One has

 with $A={\rm mat}(\A)$ given in Definition \ref{Def2}.
 This shows \eqref{prop2(1)}.
 Assume now that $M=N$.
 According to Definition \ref{def3}({\it 4}.), by applying Proposition \ref{prop1} $p-1$ times, one has ${\rm mat}(\A^p)=({\rm mat}(\A))^p$, so that $\fro{{\rm mat}(\A^p)}\leq \fro{{\rm mat}(\A)}^p$, where the inequality is due to the submultiplicativity of the Frobenius matrix norm.
-Thus, thanks to \eqref{prop2(1)}, one has inequality \eqref{prop2(2)}.
-This concludes the proof. ~~~$\Box$ \begin{rmk} The eigenvalue problem for $4^{\rm th}$-order tensors is discussed in \cite{DSC}.
-The tensor format of this problem using the Einstein product is given by
+Thus, thanks to \eqref{prop2(1)}, one has inequality \eqref{prop2(2)}. ~~~$\Box$ \begin{rmk} The eigenvalue problem for $4^{\rm th}$-order tensors is discussed in \cite{DSC}.
+We can express this problem for any square tensor by using the Einstein product; we have